As you prepare for your pregnancy its important to be informed. Find out more about the key labor and birth terms you need to know.

-Labor & Birth Terms to Know:
+Labor and Birth Terms to Know:

 Abruptio Placenta (Placental Abruption): The placenta has started to separate from the uterine wall before the baby is born.